Dominic Allen, Director.

 TIBER directors statement

-TIBER grew from my years living and studying in Rome, where I became increasingly drawn to the sense that cities are not silent, and that history is never entirely behind us.
-Like memory, Rome's past feels alive.
-Its churches, ruins and sculptures carry the presence of those who made them, and those they once represented: history held in stone, form and space.
-Love is like this too.
-It does not simply leave us.
-Just as buildings, artworks, valleys and rivers bear witness to the past, so do our own minds and bodies.
-I wanted to make a film in which private grief moves through a world held by art, landscape and time.
+TIBER grew from my years living and studying in Rome, where I became increasingly drawn to the sense that the city is not silent.
+History is not behind us.
+Rome's churches, ruins and sculptures carry the presence of those who made them, history held in stone, form and space.
+Love is like this.
+It never leaves us.

-As an art historian, Marco lives among works that hold agony and transcendence in the same frame.
-That tension shaped the film both formally and emotionally.
-At the centre of that world is the Tiber itself: a river that has witnessed the founding of Rome, every empire and ruin since, and countless lives lived along its banks.
+And at the centre of it, the Tiber.
+A river that witnessed the founding of Rome, every empire and ruin since, every life lived along its banks.
 It witnesses us now.
-There is something clarifying about a river that has seen everything and continues to move.
-Rather than offering catharsis or resolution, the film stays with grief as it passes through a world where history endures, beauty remains, and love, even when broken, can still be carried forward.
+Rather than offering resolution, the film accompanies grief through this world where history endures, beauty remains, and love, even when broken, can still be carried forward.